-CATERING INCIDENT C HECKLIST

-Issue What needs to happen Who is going to do it

-Meeting Call CMC meeting to brief everyone on what has Bursar

-happened

-Extent of difficulties caused and assessment of Bursar

-likely ongoing problems

-Consult with School Medical Officer to assess Vice-Principal/DoB

-any consequences 1 ,

-Contact Holroyd Howe Bursar

-Can the School continue to star open; SLT

-assessment & decision

-Confirm roles and responsibilities Bursar

-Agree timing of next meeting Bursar

-Indication if possible as to how long difficulties Bursar

-are likely to persist Dursar

-Communication Communication to staff, students, parents, Principal, Vice-Principal

-Communication Principal, vice-Principal

-visitors, Chair of Governors DD 9 Common Managar

-Prep press statement PR & Comms Manager

-Monitor / post on social media PR & Comms Manager

-Do we need to contact our Insurers?
-Bursar

-Publish a generic statement on the website PR & Comms Manager

-Technical Checklist Discuss, agree and clarify contingency plans Bursar / Catering

-Teaching & Learning, What impact is incident going to have on the Vice-Principal

-Pastoral , Admin day's activities?

-What needs to be changed / rescheduled?
-Vice-Principal

-What communication needs to take place with Vice-Principal

-staff? ·

-How will school office communicate with Vice-Principal

-outside world? '

-Confirmation that all emergency procedures Vice-Principal

-can still work (e.g. fire, missing student) · · · · · · · · · · · · · · · · · · ·

-Music Department Are there any concerts scheduled today that Director of Music

-the incident will impact?

-Are there any other events which need to be Director of Music

-considered?
-Director of Masic

-What communication needs to take place with Director of Music

-staff?
-Director of music

-Estates Department Review of relevant emergency systems - what Vice-Principal

-Litates Department is working / not working; are there any vice-i illicipat

-concerns?

-Wellbeing Working atmosphere for staff involved Bursar

-Wellbeing Managing stress / no recriminations / resolve All

-issue & learn lessons later All

-Tankainal Charles D / Catarina

-Technical Strategy Plan to return to normal operations Bursar / Catering

-Time frame Bursar / Catering

-Resources required Bursar / Catering

-Any specific equipment required - who is going Bursar / Catering

-to source it

-Review What went well?
-All

-What went less well?
-All

-What would we do differently next time?
-All

-What needs changing in the plan?
+CATERING INCIDENT C HECKLIST Issue What needs to happen Who is going to do it Meeting Call CMC meeting to brief everyone on what has Bursar J happened Extent of difficulties caused and assessment of Bursar likely ongoing problems Consult with School Medical Officer to assess Vice-Principal /DoB any consequences • Contact Holroyd Howe Bursar Can the School continue to star open; SLT assessment & decision Confirm roles and responsibilities Bursar Agree timing of next meeting Bursar Indication if possible as to how long difficulties Bursar are likely to persist Communication Communication to staff, students, parents, Principal, Vice-Principal visitors, Chair of Governors Prep press statement PR & Comms Manager Monitor / post on social media PR & Comms Manager Do we need to contact our Insurers?
+Bursar Publish a generic statement on the website PR & Comms Manager Technical Checklist Discuss, agree and clarify contingency plans Bursar / Catering Teaching & Learning, What impact is incident going to have on the Vice-Principal Pastoral, Admin day's activities? vice i illicipat What needs to be changed / rescheduled?
+Vice-Principal What communication needs to take place with Vice-Principal staff? vice-i illicipat How will school office communicate with Vice-Principal outside world? vice i illicipat Confirmation that all emergency procedures Vice-Principal can still work (e.g. fire, missing student) Vice i illicipat Music Department Are there any concerts scheduled today that the Director of Music masic beparement incident will impact?
+Director of Music Are there any other events which need to be Director of Music considered?
+Director of Music What communication needs to take place with Director of Music staff?
+Director of Masic Estates Department Review of relevant emergency systems - what is Vice-Principal Estates Bepartment working / not working; are there any concerns? vice i illicipat Wellbeing Working atmosphere for staff involved Bursar Trembering Managing stress / no recriminations / resolve All issue & learn lessons later "" Technical Strategy Plan to return to normal operations Bursar / Catering .
+John Caracegy Time frame Bursar / Catering Resources required Bursar / Catering Any specific equipment required - who is going Bursar / Catering to source it Dursar / Catering Review What went well?
+All Review What went less well?
 All